CaptainJamesMaximus/captainjamesmaximus.github.io/_posts/2025-01-08-course-recap-predictive-modelling.md

    Methods like PCA and Factor Analysis were invaluable for simplifying high-dimensional data, such as brain imaging or electrophysiological recordings.
 These techniques uncover patterns and reduce noise, streamlining data analysis in neuroscience.

 2. **Classification**
-   Techniques like k-nearest neighbours, SVM, and neural networks were introduced for categorizing and predicting brain states or behaviours.
+   Techniques like k-nearest neighbours, SVM, and neural networks ([**check Here**](about.md) for reflection on separate deep learning course I took) were introduced for categorizing and predicting brain states or behaviours.
 These tools can decode brain activity and classify cognitive or behavioural outcomes.

 3. **Clustering**
    Methods like k-means, DBSCAN, and GMM allowed for grouping similar data points without prior labels.
 Applications include identifying functional brain networks, segmenting brain regions, or grouping neurons with shared response properties.